Predicting Institutional Graduation Rates Using Testing and Training Data

 A short-cut to the above is to simply use the collect_metrics() function, taking final_fit as its one argument; we’ll use this short-cut from here forward, having seen how accuracy is calculated.
 Write that code below.

 Let’s step back a bit.
 How well could we do if we include more data?
 And how useful could such a model be in the real world?
-We’ll dive into these questions more over the forthcoming learning labs.
+We’ll dive into these questions more over the forthcoming modules.

 That’s it for now; the core parts of machine learning are used in the above steps you took; what we’ll do after this leaning lab only adds nuance and complexity to what we’ve already done.